Sjain97/Flixster/README.md

 - [x] Users are able to see a customized app icon and launch screen
 - [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [x] Demostrated auto layout implemention as different phone size
+  - [x] Demostrated auto layout implemention as different phone size (iPhone 14 Pro and iPhone 14 Pro Max)
 - [x] Displays at least 5 different movies in a table view
 - [x] Can tap into detail view of movie with a full description, backdrop image, and title